AkumaVenom/Desktop-Pal-App-Win64/README.md

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

-Mi Lita is a work in progress that is currently in the early alpha stage at the moment.
+work in progress that is currently in the early alpha stage at the moment.

 AkumaVenom's Discord: https://discord.gg/Uf8Q8usSmk